shipsgold/multi-token-standard-impl/NEP.md

 # Future possibilities
 [future-possibilities]: #future-possibilities
-Future possibilities are enumeration extension, an off chain data spec, indexing specifications log error status codes
+Future possibilities could be around enumeration extension like for the NFT spec, an off chain data spec, approval management if it's required, and error status codes.